1. Summary

 2. Account and authentication data

-Lumiere may collect account email, user id, role, requested plan, billing status, entitlement state, login challenge metadata, session metadata, legal acceptance versions, research consent versions, connector version, and connector download timestamps.
+Lumiere collects account email, user id, role, requested plan, billing status, entitlement state, login challenge metadata, session metadata, legal acceptance versions, research consent versions, connector version, connector download timestamps, and account timestamps.

 3. Billing data

-Lumiere may store billing status, Stripe customer id, subscription id, checkout session id, price id, current period end, and webhook event metadata.
-Payment card details are handled by the payment processor and should not be stored by Lumiere.
+Lumiere stores billing status, Stripe customer id, subscription id, checkout session id, price id, current period end when available, and webhook event metadata.
+Payment card details are handled by Stripe and are not stored by Lumiere.

 4. Journal and workflow data

-Lumiere may store saved journal entries, symbols, setup titles, setup descriptions, tags, selected side, trade-plan fields, chart-state summaries, compact evidence, outcome fields, and timestamps.
-Journal notes are user content and should not be used for optional research telemetry unless a future policy and consent path explicitly authorizes that use.
+Lumiere stores saved journal entries, symbols, setup titles, setup descriptions, tags, selected side, trade-plan fields, chart-state summaries, compact evidence, outcome fields, notes, and timestamps when a signed-in user saves or updates a setup.

 5. Market-data and analysis data

-Lumiere may process stock symbols, chart timeframe, session settings, thresholds, quote data, candle data, provider status, source provenance, news metadata, chart patterns, risk calculations, forecast requests, model status, and analysis outputs to provide the requested workflow.
+Lumiere processes stock symbols, chart timeframe, session settings, thresholds, quote data, candle data, provider status, source provenance, news metadata, chart patterns, risk calculations, forecast requests, model status, and analysis outputs to provide the requested workflow.

 6. Local connector diagnostics